TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

 ..  confval:: allowTags
     :name: parsefunc-allowTags
-    :type: list of strings
+    :type: list of strings or "*"

+    ..  versionchanged:: 13.2
+        Defining the TypoScript properties :typoscript:`allowTags` or
+        :typoscript:`denyTags` for the HTML processing via
+        :typoscript:`stdWrap.parseFunc` is now optional.

+        Besides that, it is now possible to use :typoscript:`allowTags = *`.

-    List of tags, which are allowed to exist in code!
+    List of tags, which are allowed to exist in code, use "*" for all.
+    Security aspects are considered automatically by the HTML sanitizer, unless :typoscript:`htmlSanitize` is disabled explicitly.

-    Highest priority: If a tag is found in :typoscript:`allowTags`, :ref:`parsefunc-denyTags` is ignored!
+    If a tag is found in :typoscript:`allowTags`, :ref:`parsefunc-denyTags` is ignored!#

+    ..  rubric:: Example

+    The example allows any tag, except :html:`<u>` which will be encoded:

+    ..  code-block:: typoscript
+        :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

+        10 = TEXT
+        10.value = <p><em>Example</em> <u>underlined</u> text</p>
+        10.parseFunc = 1
+        10.parseFunc {
+          allowTags = *
+          denyTags = u
+        }

 ..  _parsefunc-denyTags: